Jessica Grieger

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 I lead research on nutrition, metabolic, and reproductive health.
-My research program investigates how different maternal diet and lifestyle exposures associate with time to pregnancy, pregnancy complications, and future offspring health.
-My research program has contributed to critical findings on the relationship between pre-pregnancy nutrition and pregnancy health; and novel relationships between metabolic syndrome, pregnancy complications and offspring health.
+My research program investigates how different maternal diet and lifestyle exposures associate with pregnancy complications, particularly gestational diabetes, clinical reproductive health outcomes, and offspring health.
+My research program has contributed to important findings on the relationship between pre-pregnancy nutrition, metabolic syndrome, and pregnancy outcomes.

-Maternal dietary and lifestyle exposures and offspring health.
+1) Maternal diet and lifestyle exposures and offspring health.

 Supervisor: Dr Jessica Grieger

-Skills learned during this project: Dietary analysis; quantitative analysis; increased knowledge on developmental origins of health and disease.
+Skills learned during this project: Dietary analysis; quantitative analysis; increased knowledge on pregnancy complications, developmental origins of health and disease.

 Project available for: Honours and HDR